MohammedEssehemy/rust-learning/guides/19-Advanced_features.md

 Associated types also become part of the trait’s contract: implementors of the trait must provide a type to stand in for the associated type placeholder.
 Associated types often have a name that describes how the type will be used, and documenting the associated type in the API documentation is good practice.

 ## Advanced Types

+Rust needs to know how much memory to allocate for any value of a particular type, and all values of a type must use the same amount of memory.

+In general, this is the way in which dynamically sized types are used in Rust: they have an extra bit of metadata that stores the size of the dynamic information.
+The golden rule of dynamically sized types is that we must always put values of dynamically sized types behind a pointer of some kind.

+## Advanced Functions and Closures

+You can also pass regular functions to functions!
+This technique is useful when you want to pass a function you’ve already defined rather than defining a new closure.
+Functions coerce to the type `fn` (with a lowercase f), not to be confused with the `Fn` closure trait.
+The `fn` type is called a function pointer.
+Passing functions with function pointers will allow you to use functions as arguments to other functions.

+## Macros

+The term `macro` refers to a family of features in Rust: `declarative` macros with `macro_rules!` and three kinds of `procedural` macros:

+- Custom `#[derive]` macros that specify code added with the `derive` attribute used on structs and enums
+- Attribute-like macros that define custom attributes usable on any item
+- Function-like macros that look like function calls but operate on the tokens specified as their argument

+Fundamentally, macros are a way of writing code that writes other code, which is known as `metaprogramming`.

+`Metaprogramming` is useful for reducing the amount of code you have to write and maintain, which is also one of the roles of functions.
+However, macros have some additional powers that functions don’t.

+A function signature must declare the number and type of parameters the function has.
+Macros, on the other hand, can take a variable number of parameters.
+Also, macros are expanded before the compiler interprets the meaning of the code, so a macro can, for example, implement a trait on a given type.
+A function can’t, because it gets called at runtime and a trait needs to be implemented at compile time.

+The downside to implementing a macro instead of a function is that macro definitions are more complex than function definitions because you’re writing Rust code that writes Rust code.
+Due to this indirection, macro definitions are generally more difficult to read, understand, and maintain than function definitions.

+The most widely used form of macros in Rust is the `declarative` macro.
+These are also sometimes referred to as “macros by example,” “`macro_rules!` macros,” or just plain “macros.”
+At their core, declarative macros allow you to write something similar to a Rust `match` expression.

+`Procedural macro`, which acts more like a function (and is a type of procedure).
+Procedural macros accept some code as an input, operate on that code, and produce some code as an output.
+The three kinds of procedural macros are custom derive, attribute-like, and function-like, and all work in a similar fashion.